Deploying microservices to Amazon Web Services

 Configuring the AWS CLI

-Before you configure the AWS CLI, you need to create an AWS Identity and Access Management (IAM)user.
+Before you configure the AWS CLI, you need to create an AWS Identity and Access Management (IAM) user.
 Navigate to the Identity and Access Management users dashboard and create a user through the UI.
-While creating a user, you must give the user programmatic access when selecting the AWS access type.
-You will also be prompted to add the user to a group.
-A group allows you to specify permissions for multiple users.
-If you do not have an existing group, you need to create a new one.
-Be sure to take note of the AWS Access Key ID and AWS Secret Access Key.
-After the AWS CLI is installed, it must be configured by running the AWS configure command.
+When you create the user, select programmatic access as the AWS access type.
+You will be prompted to set permissions for the user.
+To complete this guide, the created user must have the following minimal access levels:

 aws configure